seraphile/CMT/docs/elections.md

 #### Beck Whitney

 In season 14, Beck Whitney had six stars in batting and a batting average of 0.234.
-For comparison, her teammate Francisca Sasquatch had four batting stars and a batting average of 0.304.
+This means she got on base 23.4% of the times she batted, which is pretty low.
+For comparison, her teammate Francisca Sasquatch had four batting stars and a batting average of 0.304, which is much better.

 ## Rerolls are very risky